DUNE-DAQ/daq-buildtools/docs/README.md

     └── dbt-build-order.cmake
 ```
 The next section of this document concerns how to build code in your new work area.
 However, if you'd like to learn about how to retrieve information about your work area such as the release of the DUNE DAQ suite it builds against, you can skip ahead to [Finding Info on Your Work Area](#Finding_Info).

+### Advanced `dbt-create` options

+Along with telling `dbt-create` what you want your work area to be named and what release you want it to be based off of, there are a few more options that give you finer-grained control over the work area.
+You can simply run `dbt-create -h` for a summary, but they're described in fuller detail here.

+* `-s/--spack`: Install a local Spack instance in the work area.
+This will allow you to install and load whatever Spack packages you wish into your work area.

+* `-c/--clone-pyvenv`: By default, the Python virtual environment your work area uses is in the release area on cvmfs.
+However, if you choose this option, `dbt-create` will actually copy this virtual environment over to your work area, thereby giving you write permission.

+* `-i/--install-pyvenv`: With this option, there will be compilation/installation of python modules using the `pyvenv_requirements.txt` in the release directory.
+This is typically slower than cloning, but not always.
+You can take further control by combining it with the `-p <requirements file>` argument, though it's unlikely as a typical developer that you'd want a non-standard set of Python packages.

 <a name="Cloning_and_building"></a>
 ## Cloning and building a package repo